praveen7868/ICSR-GENX/README.md

 **ICSR-GENX** is a simulation project that automates key pharmacovigilance workflows using GenAI-style logic and rule-based Python modules.
 Inspired by Accenture’s SynOps platform, it showcases how independent innovators can replicate enterprise-grade ICSR processing — including adverse event detection, MedDRA coding, and narrative generation — using cost-free tools.

 ---

+## 🚀 Introduction

+**ICSR-GENX** (Individual Case Safety Report – Generative Extractor for Narratives) is a modular, Python-based simulation pipeline designed to replicate key pharmacovigilance workflows.
+It transforms structured adverse event data into GenAI-style case narratives, mimicking real-world ICSR processing in a regulatory setting.

+---